Last updated on December 20th, 2025 at 03:19 pm

 The biggest weekend market in Thailand is organized into 27 zones.
 Below you will find one of the best maps of Chatuchak Weekend Market I found on the internet.

-But Here’s a Few Chatuchak Weekend Market Travel Tips from the Wayfaring Soul:
+But Here are a Few Chatuchak Weekend Market Travel Tips from the Wayfaring Soul:

-- The best time to get a discount is when the shop just opened up for business.
+- The best time to get a discount is when the shop first opens for business.
 Thai business owners are very superstitious.
 They believe the first sale of the day is the most important.
-They will take the cash you gave them and brush it all over their products.
-In hopes that a day of good sales and profits are on the way.
+They will take the cash you gave them and apply it to their products, hoping for a day of good sales and profits.

 The Do Not Miss Areas Inside JJ Market